stephenberry/glaze/README.md

 ## Name

-By default custom type names from `glz::name_v` will be `"Unnamed"`.
+By default custom type names from `glz::name_v` will be `"glz::unknown"`.
 It is best practice to give types the same name as it has in C++, including the namespace (at least the local namespace).

 Concepts exist for naming `const`, pointer (`*`), and reference (`&`), versions of types as they are used.
 Many standard library containers are also supported.